joe-engalan/VMKata/README.md

 TODO:

-Add products
+Add a Display
+The Display will show INSERT COINS when the coin slot is empty The Display will show the value of the coins in the coin slot if not empty Add products
 Add a coin bank for making change
--- Add a coin slot for accepting coins
-Add a coin return for rejected coins and returned coins -- Accept valid coins
-Reject invalid coins
-Valid coins go into the coin slot
-Invalid coins go into the coin return
 Refactor CoinCollection to use a collection like a map?